Limits on the Evolutionary Rates of Biological Traits: Rate limits on biological processes

 \section{Rate limits on biological processes}

-Consider a set of species denoted by indexes $\{j\}$ with evolving number of individuals $n_j = n_j(t)$ and a total (evolving) population $N = \sum_j n_j$.
-I prove in the Appendix that the rate of change in the expectation value $\langle A \rangle = \sum_j a_j n_j/N$ of a quantitative trait $A$ satisfies the equation of motion
+Consider a set of types denoted by indexes $\{j\}$ with an evolving number of individuals $n_j = n_j(t)$ and a total (evolving) population $N = \sum_j n_j$ (I will also analyze results in terms of frequencies of types in the next section).
+Let $r$ denote the \emph{growth rate} of the population, with components $r_j \nobreak \coloneqq \nobreak \dot n_j/n_j$ for type $j$~\cite{Rice,vandermeer2010populations}.
+Then, the rate of change in the expectation value $\langle A \rangle = \sum_j a_j n_j/N$ of a quantitative trait $A$ satisfies